hodgesmr/python-canonical-huffman-code/README.md

 # python-canonical-huffman-code

 This implemented a [Canonical Huffman code](https://en.wikipedia.org/wiki/Canonical_Huffman_code) file compressor and decompressor in Python.
 It has many inefficiencies.
 I implemented it as a learning exercise.
-I built it with Python 3.9, but it probably works with many earlier versions of Python 3.It has no requirements!
+I built it with Python 3.9, but it probably works with many earlier versions of Python 3.
+It has no requirements!

 ## Usage